zaqturey/covidon/README.md

 ## Commits History

+### Added functionality to fetch and display endpoint data i.e. 'Cases', ''Recovered'
+***endpoint.dart***
+1. Added a new 'enum' i.e. 'Endpoint' that will be used to refer available API Endpoints

+***api_endpoint.dart***
+1. Added variables required to create new Endpoint Uri i.e.  'basePath', 'apiVersionV1', '_paths'
+2. '_paths' will store a 'Map' of the 'Endpoint' enum and API endpoint text.
+3. Method 'getEndpointUriNcovV1' is added to generate and return a Uri, based on the 'Endpoint' parameter

+***api_service.dart***
+1. Added a new Variable i.e. '_responseJsonKeys' that will store a 'Map' of the 'Endpoint' enum and corresponding API Key name'
+2. Added a new method i.e. 'getEndpointDataApiV1' that will i.e.
+2.1.
+Accepts two required parameters i.e. 'String accessToken' and 'Endpoint endpoint' 2.2.
+Makes a GET request using the passed in 'endpoint' 2.3.
+Based on the 'endpoint', it gets the corresponding '_responseJsonKeys' and then fetches its Value from the JSON response 2.4. returns the response as an int value.
+2.5.
+Implemented error handling if there is an issue in fetching the JSON response

+***main.dart***
+1. Fetched values for 'cases' and 'recovered' using 'apiService.getEndpointDataApiV1'
+2. Added separate Text widgets to display values for 'cases' and 'recovered'
+3. Updated 'setState()' to the 'Text widgets' whenever the value for 'cases' and 'recovered' changes.

 ### Updated 'main.dart' to display 'accessToken' received from 'APIService'
 ***main.dart***
 1. Replaced 'int _counter' with 'String _accessToken'.